 The adult horse we rescue from slaughter has been through hell.
 Most often a gelding, he comes to Swingin’ D Horse Rescue in pretty bad shape.
-They don’t trust humans, they’re afraid of their own shadows, they’re starved and sick.
+He doesn’t trust humans, he’s afraid of his own shadow, he’s starved and sick.

 The Ultimate Betrayal for an Adult Horse

 Think about that adult horse that winds up on a kill lot.
 Take Harry (left), for example.
-What did it take to get get this perfectly-healthy, well-trained 25-year-old ranch horse here?
+What did it take to get get this perfectly-healthy, well-trained, 25-year-old ranch horse here?
 Remember that horses live in fight or flight mode.
-So in his mind, every being he encounters wants to kill and eat him.
+So in Harry’s mind, everything he encounters wants to kill and eat him.

 Imagine the fear Harry had to fight to allow himself to be led onto a little box with wheels.
 Any time his friends got on the box, he never saw them again.
 But once again, Harry put his ultimate trust in his human – his leader.

-Then one day, his trusted leader hauls him on that scary metal box to a yard where a human on a loudspeaker barks out commands.
+Then one day, his trusted leader hauls him on that scary metal box to a yard where a loud human barks out commands.
 Cowboys wave cards around, yelling and spitting and shuffling Harry and other horses around.
-Harry’s trusted leader heads in one direction, Harry’s dragged on to another scary metal box, never to see his trusted human again.
+Harry’s trusted leader heads in one direction, while Harry’s dragged on to another scary metal box, never to see his trusted human again.